Theomat/pyexp/README.md

     add                 add artifacts to the experiment
     rm                  remove artifacts from the experiment
-    artifacts           show artifacts of the selected experiment save                save a compressed version of the experiment cmd                 add a command to the experiment
+    artifacts           show artifacts of the selected experiment diff                show diff for artifacts of the selected experiment save                save a compressed version of the experiment cmd                 add a command to the experiment